hbarcelos/better-redux-tests/README.md

 - Using selectors gives you the granularity you need to run simple assertions.
     - If a given piece of state is not touched after an action is dispatched, you don't need to reference it in your test.
 - Selectors and action creators should be boring, so they won't require testing.
-    - If you need something more elaborate, see if [`reselect`](https://github.com/reduxjs/reselect) can help you with your selectors and if [`redux-act`](https://github.com/pauldijou/redux-act) or [`@reduxjs/toolkit`](https://redux-toolkit.js.org/) can ease the pain when creting actions before adding complexity by yourself.
+    - If you need something more elaborate, see if [`reselect`](https://github.com/reduxjs/reselect) can help you with your selectors and if [`redux-act`](https://github.com/pauldijou/redux-act) or [`@reduxjs/toolkit`](https://redux-toolkit.js.org/) can ease the pain when creating actions before adding complexity by yourself.
 - Your slice is somewhat equivalent to a pure function, which means you don't need any mocking facilities in order to test it.

 ### Redux + `redux-thunk`